Camino de Santiago 2015, 2016, 2018 and 2023

 My name is Rob.
 I’m a middle aged, unfit and overweight businessman who decided having watched the movie ‘The Way’ starring Martin Sheen, that it was time to get off his butt and walk……..
 790 kms….
 In 2015 I planned to follow millions of pilgrims over the ages, and walk the Camino de Santiago using the Frances route.

 I started in Southern France in St Jean Pied de Port and with luck and a tail wind, planned to reach Santiago de Compostela some 6 weeks later.
 Yes 6 weeks.
 (42 days) Many people take 33-35 days for this walk, but I allowed myself 45 days… Time to smell the Roses. (and recover from training injuries. a long story)

 This walk had been 18 months in the planning, and I’d like to thank a number of people for getting me to the start point!

 First of all my wife Pat for agreeing to live without me for 6 weeks.
 We don’t like to be apart.
 Thank You.

 My business partners for holding the fort!
 It’s not many business owners who can totally ‘unplug’ for 2 months…

 A fantastic forum run by Ivar: Camino de Santiago Community, where a great community of members helped me learn and prepare.

 And the medical team that got me on my way.
 (Yes, I had a few training injuries) Priya my Doctor, Alex and Pete my Physios at Parra Physio, Andrew my Podiatrist, and the list goes on!
 I will try to follow your advice…..
 And hey, people over 80 walk the Camino, and people with disabilities do it too.
 A few minor injuries shouldn’t stop me….
 I hope.

-Note… Finally, please note that this blog records my own 40 day journey along the Camino Frances.
+Note… Finally, please note that these blogs record our own journeys along the Camino.
 Everyone’s Camino is different.